nagyistge/EffieChantzi-Deep-Learning/Exercise6/readme_Ex6.md

 ## Exercise 6

-It contains all the .m, .mat, .avi files needed for tasks A and B, as well as all the obtained results. <br />
+It contains all the .m, .mat, .avi files needed for tasks A and B, as well as all the obtained results under /results. <br />

 ### `Task A`